cmiles/PointlessWaymarksProject/README.md

 **Maps/GIS:**
  - [sealbro/dotnet.garmin.connect: Unofficial garmin connect client](https://github.com/sealbro/dotnet.garmin.connect).
 MIT License.
+ - [GeoNames Web Service](https://www.geonames.org/export/web-services.html) - [GeoNames](https://www.geonames.org/) is a great resource for place name lookup and offers both offline information downloads and a Web API which can be used for limited use for free.
  - [mattjohnsonpint/GeoTimeZone: Provides an IANA time zone identifier from latitude and longitude coordinates.](https://github.com/mattjohnsonpint/GeoTimeZone) - Great in combination with spatial data for determining times (offline!).
 MIT License.
  - [Leaflet - a JavaScript library for interactive maps](https://leafletjs.com/) - [On GitHub](https://github.com/Leaflet/Leaflet).
 BSD-2-Clause License.
    - [elmarquis/Leaflet.GestureHandling: Brings the basic functionality of Google Maps Gesture Handling into Leaflet.
 Prevents users from getting trapped on the map when scrolling a long page.](https://github.com/elmarquis/Leaflet.GestureHandling).
 MIT License.